Superrehtard/old_diaspora_wiki/Installing-on-Fedora.md

         su -c  'gem install bundler'

+#### Node.js

+Follow the instructions on [Installing-Node.js-via-package-manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) for Fedora to install the Node.js package from their repository

 ## Congrats!
 You have all your dependencies installed.
 Go back to [[Installing and Running Diaspora]].